rundeck/docs/en/administration/maintenance/startup.md

 % Startup and Shutdown

 Rundeck installation includes a control script used for starting and stopping the Rundeck server process.
 The control script provides a number of actions:

     rundeckd [start|stop|restart|condrestart|status]

-### RPM
+### RPM and DEB

-The RPM installation includes the placement of the boot control script that will automatically start Rundeck when the system boots.
+The RPM and DEB installations include the placement of the boot control script that will automatically start Rundeck when the system boots.

 The script is located here: `/etc/init.d/rundeckd`